IanWold/Metalsharp/README.md

 A [Metalsmith](http://www.metalsmith.io/)-inspired *"pluggable"* directory manipulator, intended for static website generation, written in C#.
 It's very small and easy to extend.

+This project is brand-new - like, 0.0.1 new - so things will be added fast.
+I hope.
+Probably not.
+The good thing, though, is that it's so simple that very significant changes are unlikely to happen.
+That said, if you have a suggestion or want to contribute, now's probably the easiest time for it ;)

 Generating a website from a directory is as simple as the following (from [Examples/Example1](https://github.com/IanWold/Metalsharp/tree/master/Examples/Example1)):

 ```c#